WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 # Workload Automation Console

 ## Introduction
 Workload Automation is a complete, modern solution for batch and real-time workload management.
 It enables organizations to gain complete visibility and control over attended or unattended workloads.

 From a single point of control, it supports multiple platforms and provides advanced integration with enterprise applications including ERP, Business Analytics, File Transfer, Big Data, and Cloud applications.
+See [Installing Automation Hub integrations](installing-automation-hub-integrations) for more information about integrating third-party plug-ins and integrations.

 Docker adoption ensures standardization of your workload scheduling environment and provides an easy method to replicate environments quickly in development, build, test, and production environments, speeding up the time it takes to get from build to production significantly.
 Install your environment using Docker to improve scalability, portability, and efficiency.

 ## Supported tags
-- 9.5.0.03.20210326
+- 9.5.0.04.20210709
 - 9.5.0.02.20200727 (only for distributed)

  ## Supported platforms
- The supported operating systems are: Windows, Linux Intel based 64-bit, and Linux on Z.
+ The supported operating systems are: Windows, Linux intel based 64-bit, and Linux on Z.

 ## Accessing the container images